 You will again use the k-nearest-neighbors (k-NN) algorithm for digit recognition (consult the Lab 2 document for details on the k-NN algorithm).
-Because the focus in this lab is the hardware implementation, the value of k will be fixed to 3.
+Because the focus in this lab is the hardware implementation, the value of k is fixed to 3.
 You will implement and evaluate the performance for three designs:

-- A baseline digitrec design that does not use any HLS optimization directives (vivado\hls run\base.tcl). - An unrolled digitrec design which is similar to what you did in Lab 2 where unrolling and array partitioning are applied (vivado\hls run\unroll.tcl). - A pipelined digitrec design which applies loop pipelining in addition to the previous optimizations (vivado\hls run\pipeline.tcl).
+- A baseline digitrec design that does not use any HLS optimization directives (vivado_hls -f run_base.tcl). - An unrolled digitrec design which is similar to what you did in Lab 2 where unrolling and array partitioning are applied (vivado_hls -f run_unroll.tcl). - A pipelined digitrec design which applies loop pipelining in addition to the previous optimizations (vivado_hls -f run_pipeline.tcl).

-You will use the information from the Vivado HLS synthesis report to estimate the performance of your hardware design, and verify that the physical hardware achieves a performance close to the estimate.
+You will use the information from the Vivado HLS synthesis report to estimate the performance of your hardware design, and examine if the physical hardware achieves a performance close to the estimate.
 You will also measure the performance of the software execution on both the ZedBoard and ecelinux for comparison.
 Timers identical to those from the CORDIC tutorial will be used.
+In total, you will be comparing across 5 different design points: x86 software, ARM software, baseline accelerator, unrolled accelerator, and pipelined accelerator.